 The National Technology Transfer and Advancement Act (NTTAA) (15 U.S.C.
 272 note) directs agencies to use voluntary consensus standards in their regulatory activities unless the agency provides Congress, through the Office of Management and Budget, with an explanation of why using these standards would be inconsistent with applicable law or otherwise impractical.
 Voluntary consensus standards are technical standards (e.g., specifications of materials, performance, design, or operation; test methods; sampling procedures; and related management systems practices) that are developed or adopted by voluntary consensus standards bodies.

 This rule does not use technical standards.
 Therefore, we did not consider the use of voluntary consensus standards.
+We received zero comments regarding the proposed rule.

 Environment